 Neurophysiologists have recognized that low serotonin levels can trigger depression.2 It can also cause anxiety and aggressive behavior.
-Only when there is enough L-tryptophan in the body can the brain with the help of natural mood Make serotonin in the human body and facts about the Increase serotonin levels.
+Only when there is enough L-tryptophan in the body can the brain with the help of natural mood Make serotonin are available as assessories.
+Increase serotonin levels.

 A study by the Neurobehavioral Research Laboratory in San Antonio, Texas found that one L-tryptophan deficiency is responsible for mental and physical illnesses as well as sleep disorders in their subjects.
 It was also found that tryptophan can help treat nighttime sleep disorders.